Sonicbasedrop/run-actually/README.md

 Acceptance Criteria:
 * Events must be displayed to all users regardless of being logged in.
-* Users should be able to search for events by Date, Location or Event Category.
+* Users should be able to search for events by Event name, Location or Event Category.

 Implementation:

 An Events page will be implemented that is displayed to all users that is accessible to logged in or guests.
-This page will display the next six Runners events from today's date on a materialize collapsible element.
+This page will display the all Runners events from today's date on a materialize collapsible element.
 In order to make use of space, these events will be collapsable and can be expanded to view details on click.

-A search box will be displayed on screen which will allow users to search for events based on Date, Event Type or Location.
+A search box will be displayed on screen which will allow users to search for events based on Event name, Event Category or Location.
 This will return a filtered, full list events for the current search criteria.
 This will be implemented by using a database index that will be created on the MongoDB collection events.

 User Story: